 Churn is often overlooked as an issue for startups because they are focused on growth rather than retention.
 Brian Balfour, a former Growth Lead at HubSpot, even repeatedly suggested that companies should prioritize retention growth.

-However, an estimated 30% plus of SaaS providers have an unacceptable 10%+ churn.
+However, an estimated 30%+ of SaaS providers have an unacceptable 10%+ churn.
 This can kill a business, so it’s important to urgently search for ways to improve retention.

-There is a key secret 🔮 that can help - one that connects churn and a strong user onboarding to deliver higher retention: the “Aha!”
-Moment.
-This moment, or the lack of it, is one of the major factors of a leaky user funnel.
+There is a key secret that can help - one that connects churn and a strong user onboarding to deliver higher retention: the "aha!" moment.
+This moment, or the lack of it, is one of the major factors of a leaky product adoption funnel.

 Users will only continue to invest in a product if they find it useful.
 We all have a limited attention span and within this period, your product must deliver value to the user.
 People want quick results and refuse to waste time looking for what should be obvious in a product.

-Since there are several options (i.e. your competitors) available to solve most needs, the product needs to prove its value quickly after sign-up, before new users move on to the next option.
+Since there are several options (i.e. your competitors) available to solve the same problems, your product needs to prove its value quickly after sign-up, before new users move on to the next option.